wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 ![](@attachment/Clipboard_2020-05-29-22-35-22.png) 13:27

 Parcel is able to detect when your files have changed and it will only rerun the build on those files.
-What is cool about that is it puts the random key into the filer, which will bust any caches that your users might have.
+The random keys that you see in the file name is usd to bust ay caches that your users might have of previous builds.

-That is Parcel, it is very simple to use and the only one Wes reaches for these days.
+That wraps up Parcel.
+It is very simple to use and the only one Wes reaches for these days.

-Wes does use some other stuff like create-react-app or next.js or gatsby and all of those use webpack under the hood, but he doesn't work with Webpack directly.
+Wes does use some other stuff like **create-react-app** or **Next.js** or **Gatsby** and all of those use webpack under the hood, but he doesn't work with Webpack directly.

 ---